gustavosobral/fakename_wrapper/README.md

 # FakenameWrapper

+This gem aims to be a simple data generator, providing specific generated data by countries for multiple purposes (Tests, database seeds and etc).
-A simple wrapper to generate User specific data based on http://www.fakenamegenerator.com/ service
+Currently, is a simple wrapper based on http://www.fakenamegenerator.com/ service.

 ## Installation